-5.3.3.1 Hanford Reach Fall Chinook Protection Program
+5.3.2.1 Hanford Reach Fall Chinook Protection Program

-The 2020-2021 flow protection program began on October 15, 2020, with the implementation of the reverse load factoring.
-Redd surveys on Vernita Bar were conducted on October 18, October 25, November 1, and November 30.
-A peak count of 201 redds was observed on November 30.
-The 16^{th} highest redd was in the 60-65 kcfs elevation zone, establishing the Critical Elevation for the 2020 - 2021 at 65 kcfs.
+The 2021 - 2022 flow protection program began on October 15, 2021, with the implementation of the reverse load factoring.
+Redd surveys on Vernita Bar were conducted on October 24, October 31, and November 21.
+A peak count of 227 redds was observed on November 21.
+The 16th highest redd was in the 60 - 65 kcfs elevation zone, establishing the Critical Elevation for the 2021 - 2022 at 65 kcfs.

-For brood year 2020 river temperatures were average during the Spawning Period but warmed to above normal during the Hatch Period.
-In February there was a brief warm period for the first half of the month followed by rapid cooling to below normal temperatures.
-By March temperatures were again above average and remained warm until May.
-Together, the temperatures from 2020 - 2021 resulted in near average start and end dates for the Spawning and Hatch Periods but the warm temperatures from February through May resulted in earlier than average dates for Emergence, Rearing, and the end of the protection season.
+For brood year 2021, river temperatures were average during the Spawning Period but cooled to below normal during the Hatch Period.
+In March, temperatures climbed to average at the beginning of the Emergence and Rearing Period, but April, May and the remainder of the Period were colder than average.
+Together, the temperatures from 2021 - 2022 resulted in near average start and end dates for Spawning, earlier than average Hatch, and near average start dates for Emergence, Rearing, and the end of the protection season.

-Hatch in the 36-50 kcfs zone occurred on November 30, 2020 and in the above 50 kcfs on December 11, 2020.
-Emergence in the 36-50 kcfs elevation zone occurred on February 27, 2021 and in the above 50 kcfs zone on March 19, 2021.
+Hatch in the 36 - 50 kcfs zone occurred on November 28, 2021, and in the above 50 kcfs on December 9, 2021.
+Emergence in the 36 - 50 kcfs elevation zone occurred on March 17, 2022, and in the above 50 kcfs zone on April 4, 2022.
 During the entirety of the Post-Hatch and Emergence Periods discharge at the USGS Gage was maintained above the required Protection Level Flow.

-Discharge was well below average for the first half of the Emergence and Rearing Periods.
+Discharge was below average for the Emergence and Rearing Periods until June.
 During this time flows were maintained above the Protection Level Flow with little flow fluctuations.
-For the second half of Emergence and Rearing, discharge increased to near average conditions with a brief period above average in early June.
+In June, at the end of Emergence and Rearing, discharge increased to above average conditions.

-The 2021 weekend-minimum discharge constraints began on the weekend of April 10 and continued through the weekend of May 2.
+The 2022 weekend-minimum discharge constraints began on the weekend of April 30 and continued through the weekend of May 22.
 On all four of the CJAD II weekends the minimum constraint was met.

-Operations to protect the 2020 brood year of fall Chinook Salmon in the Hanford Reach were highly successful.
+Operations to protect the 2021 brood year of fall Chinook Salmon in the Hanford Reach were highly successful.
 Discharge from Priest Rapids Dam was maintained above the Protection Level Flow at all times.
-Ninety-eight of 100 daily fluctuation constraints were met and the two exceedances were minor (0.9 and 1.3 kcfs).
-This continues the trend of high performance that began with the 2006 brood year and is significantly greater than the historical mean under the HRFCPPA

-More information about this program is contained in Graf et al. (2021), a report that was reviewed by members of the Fall Chinook Working Group.
+Ninety-five of 97 daily fluctuation constraints were met, and the two exceedances were the result of safety adjustments associated with high wind events.
+This continues the trend of high performance that began with the 2006 brood year and is significantly greater than the historical mean under the HRFCPPA.
+More information about this program is contained in O'Connor et al. (2022), a report that was reviewed by members of the Fall Chinook Working Group.

-Protections for fall Chinook salmon for the 2021-2022 protection season began on October 15, 2021 and will continue through May or June 2022.
-There was a total of 227 redds counted in the index area during the final redd count and the distribution of those redds resulted in a Critical Elevation of 65 kcfs.
+Protections for fall Chinook salmon for the 2022 - 2023 protection season began on October 15, 2022 and will continue through May or June 2023.
+A total of 83 redds were counted in the index area during the final redd count and the distribution of those redds resulted in a Critical Elevation of 60 kcfs.
 Minimum discharge protections have been maintained through the writing of this report.
-Protections for BY 2021 will continue into 2022 and will be reported in the 2022-2023 FERC report.
+Protections for BY 2022 will continue into 2023 and will be reported in the 2023 - 2024 FERC report.

-5.3.4 Upper Columbia River Summer Chinook Salmon
+5.3.3 Upper Columbia River Summer Chinook Salmon